 Often referred to as rape, sexual assault is legally defined differently in each state.
-In New Jersey the law defines sexual assault as "the penetration no matter how slight in which physical force or coercion is used or in which the victim is physically or mentally incapacitated".
+In New Jersey, the law defines sexual assault as "the penetration, no mat er how slight, in which physical force or coercion is used or in which the victim is physically or mentally incapacitated".

-- Non-Consensual Sexual Contact (or attempts to commit) is defined as any intentional sexual touching with any object(s) or body part that is without consent and/or by force.
-Sexual contact is defined as kissing or touching other's intimate parts.
-Intimate parts may include but are not limited to a person's groin, buttocks, mouth, or breasts. - Non-Consensual Sexual Intercourse (or attempts to commit) is defined as penetration no matter how slight of a person's vagina, anus, or mouth with any object(s) or sex organ that is without consent and/or by force.
+- Non-Consensual Sexual Contact (or at empts to commit) defined as any intentional sexual touching with any object(s) or body part that is without consent and/or by force.
+Sexual contact is defined as kissing or touching others intimate parts.
+Intimate parts may include, but are not limited to, a person's groin, but ocks, mouth or breasts. - Non-Consensual Sexual Intercourse (or at empts to commit) defined as penetration, no mat er how slight, of a person's vagina, anus or mouth with any object(s) or sex organ that is without consent and/or by force.